-Once you get the iPad disabled connect to iTunes message, it disables your iPad completely — you're not allowed to type in the passcode anymore.
+Once you get the iPad Unavailable or iPad disabled connect to iTunes message, it disables your iPad completely — you're not allowed to type in the passcode anymore.

 How to fix a disabled iPad depends on what alert appears on the Lock Screen.
 If you're presented with "iPad is disabled, try again in X minutes" message, you have chance to remember your passcode and enter it to your iPad once the screen changes back to the usual background after the waiting period is up.

 If you're on your last life — the 10th attempt to enter your passcode — but get it wrong again, you'll see a message that asks you to connect the iPad to iTunes.
 At this point, the only way to unlock the disabled iPad is connect it to iTunes or Finder to boot from Recovery mode using your computer.
 Alternatively, take advantage of iCloud's Find My feature to revive it.